ozazaheed/CV/README.md

 _2020 Science Foundation Ireland, Centre for Research Training_
 - Recruited into the second cohort of the PhD programme for Genomics Data Science

-_2003_
-1.Majlis Amanah Rakyat Scholarship
+_2003 Majlis Amanah Rakyat Scholarship_
 - Awarded to pursue a Medical Degree at National University of Ireland Galway